yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/deploy/install-yugabyte-platform/airgapped.md

 </ul>

-An “air-gapped” host has either no or a restricted path to inbound or outbound Internet traffic at all.
+An air-gapped host has either no or a restricted path to inbound or outbound Internet traffic at all.

 ## Prerequisites